- AAU Association of American Universities

 Regular Faculty Faculty who are tenured or are on tenure track.

 Service/Maintenance Staff Persons whose assignments require limited degrees of previously acquired skills and knowledge and in which workers perform duties which result in or contribute to the comfort, convenience, and hygiene of personnel and the student body or which contribute to the upkeep and care of buildings, facilities, or grounds of the institution.
+Based on EEO, used in IPEDS reporting prior to 2012-13.

 Skilled Crafts Staff Persons whose assignments typically require special manual skills and a thorough and comprehensive knowledge of the processes involved in the work, acquired through on-the-job training and experience or through apprenticeship.
+Based on EEO, used in IPEDS reporting prior to 2012-13.

 Stop Out A student who leaves the institution with or without notice for a period of at least one regular term.
 The student may or may not re-enroll at a later time.

 Technical/Paraprofessional Staff Persons whose assignments require specialized knowledge or skills which may be acquired through experience or academic work.
+Based on EEO, used in IPEDS reporting prior to 2012-13.

 Tenure The institutional designation that serves to identify the status of the employee with respect to the permanence of his appointed position.